NelsonBilber/python-overview/README.md

 ## Data-Structures

+The built-ins data structures are:
+- lists
+- tuples
+- dictionaries
+- strings
+- sets

-Some custom made Data Structures
+But we can create some custom made Data Structures

 ### Custom List